Welcome to today's edition of the Rush 24-7 podcast.

 Okay, so he's thinking about it back in 2007.

-Let's go back further, February 16, 2004, in Urbana, Illinois, on a radio show.
+February 16, 2004, in Urbana, Illinois, on a radio show.

 Obama said this.

-At the federal level, what I'm looking at is a very specific proposal that would provide health care coverage for all children who need it all across the United States, would allow 55 to 64 year olds to buy into the Medicare system.
+At the federal level, what I'm looking at is a very specific proposal that would provide health care coverage for all children who need it all across the United States, would allow 55 to 64-year-olds to buy into the Medicare system.

 Universal health care plan.

-We've played all these sound bites for you, but now this is coming out of the woodwork again because here's the timeline.
+We've played all these soundbites for you, but now this is coming out of the woodwork again because here's the timeline.

-You gotta do this for me.
+You've got to do this for me.

 Do this for me.

-The next day, Dingy Harry comes out and says, I'm dropping the uh the uh public option, and instead we're looking at expanding Medicare to people 55, maybe all the way down to 45 years of age.
+And instead, we're looking at expanding Medicare to people 55, maybe all the way down to 45 years of age.

-Now, in addition to that, back in 2007 at an SEIU health care forum, this is his buddies, the unions, the Service Employees International Union, and and by the way, when he's in front of these people, his buddies, the people he trusts, he tells them exactly what his plan is and what his hopes are.
+And by the way, he's in front of these people, his buddies, the people he trusts, he tells them exactly what his plan is and what his hopes are.

 This is what he said in March of 2007.

-I would hope that we can set up a system that allows those who can go through their employer to access a federal system or a state pool of some sort.
+I would hope that we set up a system that allows those who can go through their employer to access a federal system or a state pool of some sort.

-There's gonna be potentially some transition process.
+There's going to be potentially some transition process.

 I can envision a decade out or 15 years out or 20 years out.